LGBTQ Equality In Schools – Encouraging Diversity

 Following the enforcement of the Marriage (Same Sex Couples) Act 2013, the education sector has become more proactive in tackling the issue of LGBTQ inequality in education.

-Vruksha Patel, Specialist Education Law Advisor, explains how the education sector has dealt with adapting policies and procedures for LGBTQ students.
+Gregg Burrough, Solicitor in Education and Community Care, explains how the education sector has dealt with adapting policies and procedures for LGBTQ students.

 The Legal Struggle

 People from all walks of life are now not only accessing legislation, but increasingly searching for it.